What Is AI Reputation Management? Definition, Framework, and Key Components

 Voice-of-the-Customer Analysis

-Reviews are one of the richest free sources of customer sentiment most businesses have.
+Reviews are one of the richest free sources of customer feedback most businesses have.

 They reveal what people value, what frustrates them, what they expected, what they noticed, and what they remembered well enough to say publicly.
 That is valuable because it is the customer’s language, not the company’s.

-AI can analyze large volumes of review text to identify recurring themes, emotional patterns, topic clusters, and shifts over time that are difficult to spot manually.
+AI can perform review sentiment analysis across large volumes of review text to identify recurring themes, emotional patterns, topic clusters, and shifts over time that are difficult to spot manually.

 This is the Voice of the Customer layer.